The diplomatic clause handles the legal exit. The move is a separate problem.

 When you leave under normal circumstances, you have time to negotiate minor damage or wear and tear with your landlord.
 When you're leaving under a DC, you often don't.
 You're under time pressure, potentially in a different country before the tenancy formally ends, and in no position to dispute a deduction weeks later.

+We offer a standalone property inspection report for exactly this situation, available separately from full move coordination.
 For a full breakdown of how deposits work on exit, and what landlords can and can't deduct for, see our Singapore rental deposit guide.

 Condition documentation is included as standard in Fully Managed, and can be added to any coordination engagement as a standalone.
 It's one of those things that feels optional until it isn't — and when you're leaving the country, it matters more than usual.